madprops/airc/README.md

 And be able to install packages through the `npm` commmand.

-You will need an openai api key.
+You will also need an openai api key.

 ---